 You will be asked to remove any metal objects such as belts, braces and jewellery.
 Female patients will also be asked to remove any undergarments around the chest area.
-You may keep your outer layers on however we may ask you to wear a hospital gown if your clothes are heavily patterned or decorated.
-You will have ECG stickers applied to your chest area.
-These will be connected to an ECG machine during the scan.
-Your scan will be taken using a gamma camera similar to the one shown in the image below.
+You may keep your outer layers on or you may be given a hospital gown to wear.
+You will be connected to an ECG machine during the scan.

-Special cameras, which are about the size of a large suitcase, will come very close to you during the scan but you will not be enclosed in a tunnel.
+Special cameras which are about the size of a large suitcase will come very close to you during the scan but you will not be enclosed in a tunnel.
 You will be required to lie down and remain still during the scan and there will be someone nearby at all times.
 The images take approximately 30 minutes.